Cundall, North Yorkshire: Geography

 The village is recorded in the UK Census of 1821 as having a population of 351.
 In the 1851 UK Census the population was 389 and in the 1881 UK Census was 301.
 In the 2001 UK Census the parish had a population of 102, of which 82 were aged over sixteen.
 Of these, 64 were in employment.
 There were 42 dwellings of which half were detached properties.
 The Census 2011 gave a population of 128.

 History

 The village is mentioned in the Domesday Book of 1086 as Cundel in the Hallikeld hundred.
 The lord of the manor prior to the Norman invasion was Earl Waltheof and thereafter Alfred the butler under the rule of Robert, Count of Mortain.

 The village is at an elevation of 98 ft at its highest.
 The village is just 0.5 mi west of the River Swale and 3.2 mi east of the A1(M).
 The nearest settlements are Asenby 2.2 mi to the north; Dishforth 2.3 mi to the west and Helperby 2 mi to the south.
 The village of Norton-le-Clay, which lies 1.7 mi to the south-west, is another Thankful Village.

+Cundall was featured on Darren Hayman's album, Thankful Villages Volume 2.